 The purpose of the governing body, or board of directors, is to direct and guide the organization to the right direction.

 Corporate governance is to make sure that management is doing its job properly.
-So the governing body (BoD) must define management’s job – which is embraced in the purpose, objectives, strategy and policy of the organization – and must monitor management’s performance and conformance in order to verify that what was specified is what is actually happening.
+So the governing body (BoD) must define the management’s job – which is embraced in the purpose, objectives, strategy and policy of the organization, and must monitor the management’s performance and conformance in order to verify that what was specified is what is actually happening.

 Now more CIOs have been empowered to have a seat in the boardroom because IT plays a critical role in strategy, data/IT governance and risk management in the digital era.
 What it means is that the IT function should be helping the business leaders and BoD to identify and understand the opportunity, implications and constraints arising from the organization’s use of IT and the use of IT that occurs in its ecosystem.
 How CIOs should well prepare for such new journey, start with a set of Q&As: